Dentacoin Price Tops $0.0000 on Top Exchanges (DCN)

-Dentacoin (DCN) traded down 21.3% against the US dollar during the one day period ending at 18:00 PM E.T. on June 19th.
-Dentacoin has a market capitalization of $1.30 million and approximately $524.76 worth of Dentacoin was traded on exchanges in the last 24 hours.
-One Dentacoin token can currently be purchased for about $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-In the last week, Dentacoin has traded down 3.6% against the US dollar.
+Dentacoin (DCN) traded 28.7% lower against the US dollar during the 24 hour period ending at 19:00 PM E.T. on June 20th.
+In the last seven days, Dentacoin has traded 26.7% lower against the US dollar.
+Dentacoin has a total market capitalization of $930,768.21 and approximately $346.14 worth of Dentacoin was traded on exchanges in the last day.
+One Dentacoin token can now be purchased for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.